What Is Spiritual Leadership?

 Practices of Spiritual Leadership in Congregations

 We have identified five practices that congregations can engage in to do this work of equipping everyone in the congregation to live into their spiritual leadership.
+Check out the Spiritual Leadership for Culture Change community of practice.
+A community of practice for anyone interested in embedding the practices of Spiritual Leadership in their congregational life and beyond.

 When we choose Unitarian Universalism as our religion, we claim and are claimed by the tradition.
 In claiming Unitarian Universalism as a religion, we are accepting the responsibility to tend our tradition, bringing seeds of nourishment to harvest and weeding out what is harmful.